meituan-longcat/UNO-Bench/README.md

 ## 🔔News
 - 🔥[2025/12/04] We have released the evaluation scripts [uno-eval](./uno-eval/), a unified evaluation framework for omni-modal benchmarks.
 More benchmarks will be supported in the future.
 - 🔥[2025/12/04] We have released the scoring model [UNO-Scorer-Qwen3-14B](https://huggingface.co/meituan-longcat/UNO-Scorer-Qwen3-14B).
 Feel free to use it!
+- 🔥[2025/10/29] We proposed a new omni-modal benchmark [UNO-Bench](https://meituan-longcat.github.io/UNO-Bench).
+The technical report is available [Arxiv](https://arxiv.org/abs/2510.18915).
+The dataset is available [Hugging Face](https://huggingface.co/datasets/meituan-longcat/UNO-Bench).
 ## 👀 UNO-Bench Overview
 Multimodal Large Languages models have been progressing from uni-modal understanding toward unifying visual, audio and language modalities, collectively termed omni models.
 However, the correlation between uni-modal and omni-modal remains unclear, which requires comprehensive evaluation to drive omni model's intelligence evolution.
 In this work, we introduce a novel, high-quality, and **UN**ified **O**mni model benchmark, **UNO-Bench**.
 This benchmark is designed to effectively evaluate both **UN**i-modal and **O**mni-modal capabilities under a unified ability taxonomy, spanning 44 task types and 5 modality combinations.
 It includes 1250 human curated samples for omni-modal with 98% cross-modality solvability, and 2480 enhanced uni-modal samples.
 The human-generated dataset is well-suited to real-world scenarios, particularly within the Chinese context, whereas the automatically compressed dataset offers a 90% increase in speed and maintains 98% consistency across 18 public benchmarks.
 In addition to traditional multi-choice questions, we propose an innovative multi-step open-ended question format to assess complex reasoning.
 A general scoring model is incorporated, supporting 6 question types for automated evaluation with 95% accuracy.
 Experimental result shows the **Compositional Law** between omni-modal and uni-modal performance and the omni-modal capability manifests as a bottleneck effect on weak models, while exhibiting synergistic promotion on strong models.